-We expect to have completed the updated EAR for this site within the same year of publishing the final drought plan.
+We expect to have completed the updated EAR for this site at the time of publishing the final drought plan.
 We have described what the drought permit will do in section 3.3.
 The EAR summary detailed in that section is as per the current EAR and will be updated as necessary.

-6.1.4 Environmental assessment reports (EAR) - site G
+6.1.4 Environmental assessment reports (EAR) - site G and Wyelands

-We have described what this drought permit will do in section 3.3.
-We produce EARs to assess the possible environmental impacts of drought permits and orders.
-We note that the EAR is to assess the incremental impact of the drought permit on the environment and not the impact of the drought itself.
-We expect to not have completed an updated EAR by the time the final plan is published, as agreed with the EA.
-This EAR is available on request and the primary conclusions can be found in section 3.3.
+We have described what these drought permit/ orders will do in section 3.3.
+We produce EARs to assess the possible environmental impacts of these drought permit/ order.
+We note that the EAR is to assess the incremental impact of the drought permit/ order on the environment and not the impact of the drought itself.
+We expect to not to have completed updated EARs by the time the final plan is published, as agreed with the EA.
+These EARs are available on request and the primary conclusions can be found in section 3.3.